Tudat/tudat/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst

         - :literal:`propagatorSettingsMap`

             :literal:`std::vector< boost::shared_ptr< PropagatorSettings< StateScalarType > > >` where each element contains a pointer to a :class:`PropagatorSettings` class.
-This class is the simplest to use, since it allows to pass a set of unsorted :class:`PropagatorSettings` derived-classes by means of the :literal:`push_back` method of :literal:`std::vector`.
+This class is the simplest to use, since it allows to pass a set of unsorted :class:`PropagatorSettings` derived classes by means of the :literal:`push_back` method of :literal:`std::vector`.

     .. method:: Using an std::map